-Running records can be formal when appropriate for the level of reader you are working with OR running records can be informal to grab a quick glance into the readers' head as he or she reads (see the informal reading record and comprehension check below)
+Running records can be formal when appropriate for the level of reader you are working with OR running records can be informal to grab a quick glance into the readers' head as he or she reads.

 Running records are meant to be used as a full view of each of your readers.

 Running records show you what readers do when they reach a point of difficulty.